Aguas-da-Amazonia/Above.a.dove/README.md

 Every proxy is focused on channeling http and https transit (port 80 and 443), but nothing else!
 If an app decides to establish a connection to a remote server via port 6123 for example, then it just successfully bypassed the proxy, and guess what: Adobe apps do that!

-That's the reason why a popular blocklist [a.dove.isdumb.one](https://github.com/ignaciocastro/a-dove-is-dumb) (and all others too) are filled with false positive URLs.
-Also, every blocklist that targets blocking domains via the /etc/hosts file is generally useless and a timed bomb - but we will get back to this later.

 Let's first understand what's happening when you are blocking a certain set of domains with a proxy app like Clash, how an app behaves:

 Let's say we are blocking: